What Is A Fair Intrinsic Value For Leucadia National?

 The 50% stake in Berkadia (mortgage origination and servicing company) could easily be worth around $800mn, based on its reported cash earnings of $152mn for 2016 and assuming a multiple of 10x.
 The combined value of these two businesses based on the analysis above would amount to $1.2bn, nearly $800mn more than the values reflected in the October 2016 presentation.

 The rest of the company's financial services businesses as shown are close enough to their actual book value or market value (if listed) such that we should be able to use these values in order to obtain a fair intrinsic value for LUK.
 The financial services segment is valued at $6.9bn, but adjusted down to reflect a more conservative valuation for JF we obtain a value of $5.5bn.
-If we add the upside potential attributable from Berkadia and HomeFed, we obtain a value of$ 6.3bn.
+If we add the upside potential attributable from Berkadia and HomeFed, we obtain a value of $ 6.3bn.

 We are not going to concern ourselves with the debt and cash levels at the parent or holding company level, as the outstanding debt is more or less offset by $500mn in cash and a deferred tax asset of $1.3bn.
 This essentially leaves the merchant banking segment open for closer inspection.
-In the October 2016 presentation LUK valued this segment at $2.5bn, which would imply a total intrinsic value of $8.8bn for LUK or $24.50 per share.
+In the October 2016 presentation, LUK valued this segment at $2.5bn, which would imply a total intrinsic value of $8.8bn for LUK or $24.50 per share.

 However, this segment contains an interesting investment, namely, National Beef.
 LUK owns 79% of National Beef.
 The company currently values this investment at roughly $700mn, which accounts for 28% of the merchant banking portfolio.
 Therefore, we can quickly see that apart from the 100% stake in JF, this investment is quite important in terms of being able to move the needle on the company's overall valuation.